 Professional instructors of our member clubs train the Young Coaches following an especially developed curriculum with coaching, leadership as well as life and soft skills.
 Each programme consists of three modules and a minimum of 12 education days over a period of one year.
 For the around 40 Young Coaches, who take part in each programme, participation, travelling and accommodation costs are free.

-Teaming up with FC Shakhtar Donetsk, the FCSA will contribute towards social cohesion in Ukraine.
-Targeting internally displaced persons and their now host communities, grassroots football will be used as a tool for trauma relief and reconciliation.
+Teaming up with FC Shakhtar Donetsk, the FCSA contributed towards social cohesion in Ukraine.
+Targeting internally displaced persons and their now host communities, the 39 certified Young Coaches will use grassroots football as a tool for trauma relief and reconciliation.

 For the first time, the FCSA trained “Young Coaches” in Jordan.
-With the pilot project having started in September 2016, our instructors trained 36 women and men in the refugee camp Azraq.
+During the pilot project (September – December 2016), instructors of the FCSA trained 36 women and men in the refugee camp Azraq.
 The Young Coaches learned how to use play for trauma relief and psycho-social support.

 Our Young Coach Education Programme in Colombia (July 2015 – April 2016) trained 35 Young Coaches in three modules of one week each.
 The project’s main social focus was on conflict resolution, peace building and drug prevention.